CodyNicholson/Backend_Development_Notes/The_Complete_Java_Developer_Course/1_Variables_Datatypes_And_Operators/README.md

-#Variables, Datatypes, and Operaators in Java
+# Variables, Datatypes, and Operators in Java

-###The Eight Primitive Data Types in Java
+### The Eight Primitive Data Types in Java

 THE PRIMITIVE TYPES IN JAVA: